KallosLaszlo/gnome-auto-steam-icon-fixer/README.md

 - Automatically adds the `StartupWMClass` field to `.desktop` files that contain Steam icons.
 - Option to enable GNOME notifications for patched files.
 - Notifies the user of successful installation if notifications are enabled.
+- Detects if the system is running Wayland and updates the window title dynamically for Steam games.

 ## Installation
 1. Clone the repository: